This article is the first part of a three-part series that discusses how you can use Google Cloud products to help secure common data workloads:

 - Data transit.
 Encrypt, allow, or deny data flows between two entities, networks, or organizations.

-Overview of GCP products
+Overview of Google Cloud products

 Part 2 of this series discusses the following services: